 Loans for Capital Projects

-The HBLB supports the improvement of racecourses by way of loans for capital projects, which are to be reintroduced with effect from 2013
+The HBLB supports the improvement of racecourses by allocating a multi-million pound sum annually in loans for capital projects.

 Betting Exchanges Consultation